10 Top Garage Ventilation Options: What Is The Best Way?

 How Much Ventilation Does a Garage Need?

 ASHRAE recommends 0.35 air changes per hour.
-This means that the air in your home should have changed completely 8 times during a 24 hour period.
+This means that the air in your home should have changed completely 8 times during 24 hours.

 ASHRAE (formerly called the American Society of Heating, Refrigerating and Air-Conditioning Engineers) recommends (in its Standard 62.2-2016, “Ventilation and Acceptable Indoor Air Quality in Residential Buildings”) that homes receive 0.35 air changes per hour but not less than 15 cubic feet of air per minute (cfm) per person. as the minimum ventilation rates in residential buildings in order to provide IAQ that is acceptable to human occupants and that minimizes adverse health effects.